I want a daughter like this: Kizz Daniel begs God as school girl dances to Buga

 One reason singer Kizz Daniel wants a daughter is so that he can oppress his enemies with her dance skills.

-The musician said this after he found a model in which he would like his future daughter to come as, a little school girl.
+The musician said this after he found a model which he would like his future daughter to come as, a little school girl who is a hot stepper.

 Kizz shared the video of a girl who showed off incredible dance skills and leg work to his latest single, Buga.

+Baby got moves: Little child dances to Dorime beat, whines waist like an expert, cute video goes viral

-The girl on stage beats her mates hands down as she literally followed dance steps created by popular TikTok content creators.
+The girl on stage beat her mates hands down as she literally followed dance steps created by popular TikTok content creators.

-The crowd at that school went wild as the girl dances while some of her little colleagues looked on in surprise.
+The crowd at the school went wild as the girl danced while some of her little colleagues looked on in surprise.

 Kizz Daniel wrote: